graysky2/kodi-logger/README.md

 ## Description
-A simple perl script that will keep a log of everything you watch on kodi without showing repeated entries.
+A bash script that will keep a log of everything you watch on Kodi without showing repeated entries.

 ## Dependencies
+* bash >=4.0
+* coreutils (specifically comm)
+* gawk
+* kodi >=18.0 (to generate the log files)
-* Perl
+* sed

 ## Installation and Setup
-Currently, two versions are supplied, one supporting kodi version 17.x and one supporting kodi version 18.x.

-Copy the correct version of script to a public directory such as /usr/local/bin and make it is executable.
+Copy `kodi18.logger.sh`to a public directory such as `/usr/local/bin/` and make it executable.
 ```
-% cp /path/to/kodi17-logger.pl /usr/local/bin/kodi17-logger
+% cp /path/to/kodi18-logger.sh /usr/local/bin/kodi18-logger.sh
-% chmod 755 /usr/local/bin/kodi17-logger
+% chmod 755 /usr/local/bin/kodi18-logger.sh
 ```

 The script expects to have write access to `/var/log/kodi-watched.log` so you will need to manually create this file and change the ownership of it to the user who shall run the script: